HarryPratt/swe_take_home_exercise/README.md

 > - / 10 + 1 1 * 1 2
 3
 > - 0 3
--3
+3
 > / 3 2
 1 (or 1.5)
 ```

 ## Additional Bonus #1
 Implement your calculator in infix notation with support for full-parenthesized operands.

-It's OK to assume that all the tokens are space-separated, including the parenethesis tokens
+All assumptions from the previous task hold for this one.

 ### Sample input (caret prompt for clarity only):
 ```
-> 3
 > ( 1 + 2 )
+3
 > ( 1 + ( 2 * 3 ) )
+4
 > ( ( 1 * 2 ) + 3 )
+5
 > ( ( ( 1 + 1 ) / 10 ) - ( 1 * 2 ) )
+-1 (or -1.8)
 ```

 ## Additional Bonus #2